jenunes/katacoda-scenarios/challenge-connecting-local-mongodb-instance/step2.md

 Ok, one of the possible questions you might be thinking at this point is:
 "**What I can do with that components?**"

-MongoDB provides the following capability for data replication and availability, and those are the components necessary to achieve these features:
+MongoDB provides diverse implementation for data replication and availability, and that were the components necessary to achieve these features.

+Below we have a list of possible implementations:

 ---
 [Standalone](https://docs.mongodb.com/manual/reference/glossary/#std-term-standalone) - *It is the Basic installation, a single node [mongod](https://docs.mongodb.com/manual/reference/program/mongod/#mongodb-binary-bin.mongod).*